 Who Participates in the National Pediatric Readiness Project?

-Every emergency department (ED) in the nation that sees children, including community-based hospitals, children's hospitals, military hospitals, and freestanding EDs was asked to participate in the National Pediatric Readiness Project.
-Veterans hospitals were not included in the project.
+Everyone!
+All emergency departments (ED) in the nation, including community-based hospitals, children's hospitals, military hospitals, and freestanding EDs are asked to participate in the National Pediatric Readiness Project.
+Click here for additional information.

 The National Pediatric Readiness Project is a multi-phase quality improvement (QI) initiative to ensure that all U.S. emergency departments (EDs) have the essential guidelines and resources in place to provide effective emergency care to children.
 Click here for additional information.

 The project is supported by the American College of Emergency Physicians, the Emergency Nurses Association, the Federal Emergency Medical Services (EMS) for Children Program, and the American Academy of Pediatrics.
 Click here for additional information.

 Why Is It Important to Participate in This Project?